0xjluis/snowig-terminal/README.md

-# Snowfall Simulation in Node.js Console
+# Snow on the Node terminal

 This Node.js project simulates snowfall in the console using a grid-based approach.
 It is a simple and visually appealing terminal-based animation.